versioned/versioned-doc/README.md

 Relationships between models can be unidirectional or bidirectional:

 * A `two-way` relationship connects a field in one model to a field in another model and allows navigation in both directions
-* A `one-way` relationship is a unidirectional link (reference) from a field in a source model to a target model.
-You can only navigate from the source model to the target model and not in the other direction.
-There is no field in the target model for the relationship.
+* A `one-way` relationship is a unidirectional link (reference) from a field in a source model to one ore more target models.
+You can only navigate from the source model to the target models - not in the other direction.
+There is no field in the target models to represent the relationship.

 The `type` of a relationship represents its cardinality (or degree), i.e. whether at each end of the relationship we have a single reference (ID) or multiple references: